PixelsCamp/docs/SPEAKERS_FAQ.md

 We will provide video adapters to speakers if they don't have one, but it will be on a best-effort, first-come-first-served basis.
 Don't depend on it.

+### Do you provide a template for my presentation slides?

+We don't usually provide a template for Pixels Camp presentations.
+The speakers are free to choose their own slides and style.

 ### Anything else regarding my talk?

 Yes, at least three things.